 Like humans, puppies learn quickly and best through positive reinforcement.
 Curiously, they also have a sense of privacy, and trainers must respect that, too.
 According to the Humane Society, “House-training your dog or puppy requires patience, commitment and lots of consistency.”

 Dogs must void their bladders and bowels to remain healthy, but you can manage the appropriate place and time to do so.
 This takes consistency on your part in how and when you train.
+Training is best for both the animal and the owner.
+Many academies such as the Delaware K9 Academy have multiple services to choose from.

 Here are 10 easy steps to potty train your dog: